• Optimizely Overture

 Design Ideation

-Exploring 2 different layouts to reduce complexity and embed help and guidance exactly where it is needed
+Exploring 2 different layouts to reduce complexity and embed help and guidance exactly where needed

 We started ideation, rapidly brainstorming around 8+ high-level concepts that addressed our how might we statements.
 Not all of our ideas at this stage involved AI, but we definitely kept AI and Opal at the forefront of our minds during this process knowing that Opal is a huge priority for the future of Optimizely.

-Once we were done brainstorming ideas individually, we came together and created themes by affinitizing similar ideas, and then from there we down selected to two ideas that we found to be the most promising:
+Once we were done brainstorming ideas individually, we came together and created themes by affinitizing similar ideas, and we down selected to two ideas that we found to be the most promising:

 Word Clouding